How much in assets do I need to have to warrant setting up an estate plan?

 If you are interested in including a charitable distribution within your plan, naming a charity as beneficiary of all or a percentage of your retirement plan or IRA is an excellent idea and worth considering because the charity will not pay the income tax on the proceeds that other beneficiaries will pay.

 You can also name a trust as beneficiary of your retirement plans and IRAs.
 It is preferable, when possible, for clients to name adult children as the contingent beneficiaries (or the primary beneficiaries if you are not married).
-These adult beneficiaries would have the right to roll the funds into an “inherited IRA,” and elect to spread the payments from the funds over their life expectancies.
-This allows for the deferral of income taxes over many years.
-However, if a trust is very carefully drafted, it too, can elect to take out distributions over the life expectancy of the oldest beneficiary of the trust.
+These adult beneficiaries would have the right to roll the funds into an “inherited IRA,” and elect to spread the payments from the funds over 10 years.
+This allows for the deferral of income taxes for 10 years.
+However, if a trust is very carefully drafted, it too, can elect to take out distributions over a maximum of 10 years.
 It might be advisable to designate the trust as the beneficiary for creditor protections and to provide for the possibility of failed marriages of the beneficiaries.

 Can I make gifts without paying taxes?